0Slaye/42-pcalculator/README.md

 Hi!
 Welcome on PCalculator.
 This program calcul your level and blackhole you will get after pushing a project.

+> [!IMPORTANT]
+> To be able to run the program, you will have to install `python` on your system if it is not already installed

 ## Install

 To install PCalculator you need to clone the repository in your 'home' directory.